Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool 'Run[s] proactive health analysis on a server' followed by a comprehensive list of 7 specific detection areas (disk trending full, high swap, stale packages, etc.).
-It clearly distinguishes from the sibling 'server_audit' tool by contrasting this health check with a 'full scored security audit across 27 categories'.
+The description clearly states the tool runs proactive health analysis on a server, listing specific checks (disk trending full, high swap, etc.) and explicitly distinguishes itself from sibling tool server_audit, which does a full scored security audit.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.